European Diploma of Protected Areas

-The European Diploma of Protected Areas, established in 1965, is a diploma awarded by the Council of Europe to protected areas (natural or semi-natural) of exceptional European conservational interest.
-It is awarded for a five-year period at a time and is renewable.
+The European Diploma of Protected Areas, established in 1965 with Resolution (65)6, is a diploma awarded by the Council of Europe to protected areas (natural or semi-natural) of exceptional European conservational interest.
+It is a tool for implementing the European biodiversity strategy and is awarded for a five-year period at a time and is renewable.
 Over 60 areas in 23 states have received the award so far.